aroberge/friendly/docs/source/syntax_tracebacks_en.rst

        2:
     -->3: while True  # a comment
                                  ^
-       My best guess: you wrote a while loop but forgot to add a colon ':' at the end
+       My best guess: you wrote a 'while' loop but forgot to add a colon ':' at the end